robertsoli/SQL_Commands/Views.md

 ---

+### Data Sources

+#### We will be using various data sources for the examples below, they are listed here

+- pubs dataset : 11 tables relating to authors, titles, stores, employees, publishers and sales

+---

 ### Examples of user-defined views

 #### To focus, simplify, and customize the perception each user has of the database.